-Liposuction for Treatment of Pseudogynecomastia
+Liposuction for Treating Pseudogynecomastia

 There are various types of liposuction.
 The most commonly used to reduce enlarged breasts in men caused by fatty tissue is tumescent liposuction.
 This technique involves injecting a solution to help expand the area being treated and make it easier to suction away the fat cells without causing damage to the surrounding tissues.

-What Happens during a Liposuction Procedure?
+What Happens During a Liposuction Procedure?

 Prior to liposuction, your surgeon will discuss anesthesia options.
 These include general anesthesia or local anesthesia with or without IV sedation.
 The type of anesthesia will also depend on the volume of fat being removed, the number of areas treated with liposuction, and your own preference.
 In general, liposuction is performed with local anesthetic and IV sedation.